squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 ## Dual-dialect libraries

-Reader conditionals: the cljs mode feature set is `[:squint/cljs :cljs :default]`, bare `:squint` deliberately absent.
+Reader conditionals: the cljs mode feature set is `#{:squint/cljs :cljs}`, bare `:squint` deliberately absent, `:default` matching as fallback behavior like everywhere else.
 Default squint already falls back to `:cljs`, so existing `#?(:squint ... :cljs ...)` code does the right thing in both dialects with no duplication: the `:cljs` branch serves real CLJS and cljs mode, which share semantics by construction. `:squint/cljs` is the rare escape key for the places where the mode diverges from real CLJS, such as string access on JS objects, or `:cljs` branches leaning on hosts squint lacks (goog, cljs.core internals).

 A library that requires one dialect pins its namespaces and keeps it in every consumer.
 A library with no metadata stays `:squint`, which is what its code assumed when it was written.
-A library that works in both dialects ships one source with those conditionals, initially compiling as `:squint` like any unpinned code, later following the consumer via `:squint/dialect :inherit`.
-Until then its data enters a cljs mode app as string keywords, the ordinary cross-dialect boundary.
+Dialect-neutral source, one source that compiles correctly either way via those conditionals, is the accurate term during the initial phase: without `:inherit` it always compiles as `:squint`, even inside a cljs mode app, and its data enters through the ordinary cross-dialect boundary.
+It only becomes a true dual-dialect library once `:squint/dialect :inherit` exists.

 ## Relationship to ADR 0004